 In 2020 I joined KAUST as an Assistant Professor of Statistics, and as the Principal Investigator of the Geospatial Statistics and Health Surveillance (GeoHealth) research group.
 In the GeoHealth group, we develop frontier geospatial methods and computational tools for geospatial data analysis and health surveillance, and contribute to a wide range of collaborative projects to solve challenging problems in public health and make a positive impact on the world.
 Current methodological projects include the development of innovative spatio-temporal models for infectious diseases by combining point process models and differential equations, and the development of ensemble approaches for the analysis of spatially misaligned data.
 Current applied projects include the assessment of short-term effects of temperature and air pollution on mortality, and surveillance methods for better understanding of COVID-19 in the Middle East and North Africa that will help the development of policies for prevention and control.

-I am a member of the R Epidemics Consortium (RECON), a group of international experts to create the next generation of analysis tools for disease outbreak response, and a member of the National Aeronautics and Space Administration (NASA) Datanauts, an international community of people interested in learning how to develop data science skills through access to and use of NASA's open data.
-I am also a member of R-Ladies Global, a worldwide organization to promote gender diversity in the R community.
+I am a member of the R Epidemics Consortium (RECON), a group of international experts to create the next generation of analysis tools for disease outbreak response, the National Aeronautics and Space Administration (NASA) Datanauts, an international community of people interested in learning how to develop data science skills through access to and use of NASA's open data, and R-Ladies Global, a worldwide organization to promote gender diversity in the R community.
 I am also part of Homeward Bound, a leadership initiative for women with a background in STEMM (Science, Technology, Engineering, Mathematics and Medicine).